 This course has a compulsory full time 20-day placement.

-The University of Newcastle, the NSW Institute of Teachers and our education partners in schools and centres require that all students demonstrate a commitment to professional teaching practice by attending and engaging in lectures, tutorials and other activities provided by the university within our Teacher Education programs.
+The University of Newcastle, the Australian Institute for Teaching and School Leadership and our education partners in schools and centres require that all students demonstrate a commitment to professional teaching practice by attending and engaging in lectures, tutorials and other activities provided by the university within our Teacher Education programs.

 Students' professional commitment to teaching will be assessed by a 100% attendance requirement at sessions indicated as compulsory in the course outline.
 These lectures are compulsory because they present information that is critical to successful completion of the placement.